 Q. Can I fire an employee with a disability who is not doing the job?

 A. The ADA only protects “qualified” employees.
-Someone is qualified if s/he can perform the job, either with an accommodation or without an accommodation.
-While legally employers must provide reasonable accommodations to qualified employees, employers are not expected to change the standards of performance, or the essential functions of the job itself, with the exception of modifying or eliminating marginal, or nonessential functions of the job.
+Someone is qualified if he or she can perform the job, either with an accommodation or without an accommodation.
+While legally employers must provide reasonable accommodations to qualified employees, employers are not expected to change the standards of performance or the essential functions of the job itself, with the exception of modifying or eliminating marginal, or nonessential functions of the job.
 Typical procedures for taking disciplinary actions with employees who are not performing the essential functions of the job can be followed.
 If you are unsure whether you should accommodate or discipline, you can contact the Job Accommodation Network at 1-800-526-7234 for free technical assistance in sorting out these questions.

 Q. Where can I go for help with all the questions that I have?